gangeurmila-ctrl/CodeSoft---CPP---Internship/README.md

 **View & Complete:** Type '2' to check your list, and type '3' to select a specific task number to mark as done.
 **Clean Up:** Type '4' to delete a task you no longer need, keeping your list organized.
 **Exit the App: **Type '5' to close the assistant and see your final productivity summary for the day!

+**Task 5 – Library Management System**

+🔹 **Description**:The Library Management System is a console-based application developed using C++ as part of my Virtual Internship (Task 5).
+This project is designed to manage library records efficiently.
+It allows users (admin) to store, manage, and update book information using file handling for permanent data storage.
+The system follows a menu-driven approach and applies Object-Oriented Programming (OOP) concepts to organize the code effectively.
+This task helped me understand real-world implementation of classes, objects, and file operations in C++.

+🔹** Features of Task:**

+➕ Add New Book Records

+📖 Display All Books

+🔍 Search Book by ID or Name

+📤 Issue Book

+📥 Return Book

+❌ Delete Book Record

+💾 Store Data Using File Handling

+📋 User-Friendly Menu-Driven Interface